Md-Zayan-757/PassGen/README.md

 ## License

-This project is open source and available under the License.
+This project is open source and available under the Apache 2.0 License.

 ---
 Enjoy generating strong passwords with PassGen! 🔐